-Customers generally have a very positive impression, highlighting the unique ambiance and delicious, craveable dishes like corn ribs and various katsu options.
-However, a significant point of contention is the perceived stinginess with rice and sides, particularly during dinner service, leading to dissatisfaction for some.
+Customers generally have a very positive view of Konban NYC, praising its unique dishes like corn ribs and crispy katsu, and appreciating the serene ambiance that makes it a repeat visit destination [1, 2, 3, 4].
+However, a significant point of contention is the exclusion of rice with the katsu dish during dinner service, leading to dissatisfaction for some [5].

 Important Note